Ellhassan213/CastingAgency/README.md

   - post:actor
   - patch:actor
 ```
-6. Go to User Management -> Roles: Create the following roles
+6. Go to User Management, then Roles: Create the following roles:
   - Casting Assistant
     - Can `get:movies` and `get:actors`
   - Casting Director